johnhungerford/zikyo/README.md

 ### Failure conversions

-One notable departure from the ZIO API worth calling out is the inclusion of a collection of combinators for converting between failure effects.
-Whereas ZIO has a single channel for describing failable effects, Kyo has at least three different types that can describe failure in the basic sense of "short-cutting": `Aborts`, `Options`, and `Seqs` (an empty `Seq` being equivalent to a shortcut).
-It's useful to be able to move between these effects easily, so ZiKyo provides a number of extension methods, usually in some version of the form `def effect1ToEffect2`.
+One notable departure from the ZIO API worth calling out is a set of combinators for converting between failure effects.
+Whereas ZIO has a single channel for describing errors, Kyo has at least three different effect types that can describe failure in the basic sense of "short-circuiting": `Aborts`, `Options`, and `Seqs` (an empty `Seq` being equivalent to a short-circuit).
+It's useful to be able to move between these effects easily, so ZiKyo provides a number of extension methods, usually in the form of `def effect1ToEffect2`.

 Some examples: